 Particle physics is a branch of physics dealing with subatomic (smaller than an atom) elements of matter and radiation as well as subatomic particles.
+A particle physicist is someone who looks to see how these particles exist and interact.
 The field of particle physics evolved out of nuclear physics, and the two are still closely correlated.
-Particle physics may also be called "high energy physics".

 Unified Field Theory

 The practice of theoretical particle physics develops the standard model of particles, theories, and mathematical tools related to current and future experiments.
 Research in this field can lay down the foundations for many other disciplines of science, including chemistry, quantum mechanics, and general relativity.

 A particle physicist will work with pioneering technologies such as high-energy colliders to investigate the inner workings of quantum mechanics and more high-energy physics.
 They may also incorporate other fields such as astronomy into their research, working with cosmic rays from outer space.
 Particle physics leans more towards the theoretical side of experimentation and research.
 Most particle physicists attain educational or purely research (theoretical and/or experimental) positions, or a combination of both.